Mithibai College

-The Mithibai College of Arts, Chauhan Institute of Science & Amrutben Jivanlal College of Commerce and Economics is a college affiliated to the University of Mumbai offering undergraduate and postgraduate courses in Arts, Science and Commerce.
+The Mithibai College of Arts, Chauhan Institute of Science & Amrutben Jivanlal College of Commerce and Economics is a college affiliated to the University of Mumbai offering junior (grades 11—12), certificate, undergraduate and postgraduate courses in the streams of Arts, Science and Commerce.
 The college was established in 1961 in Vile Parle, Mumbai by Shri Vile Parle Kelavani Mandal.
 In 2018 it was granted autonomous status by UGC.
+The Mithibai building also houses sister colleges such as the Jitendra College of Law, NMIMS School of Architecture, International Studies and Design and the Usha Pravin Gandhi College.

 History

 Mithibai College was established by Shri Vile Parle Kelavani Mandal (SVKM) in 1961, as a part of the trust's silver jubilee celebration.
 The Mithibai College of Arts and Chauhan Institute of Science, commonly known as the main wing, was started first, and the Amrutben Jivanlal College of Commerce & Economics started 19 years later.
 Other courses including Bachelor of Management Studies, Bachelor of Science and Master of Science degree courses in biochemistry, biotechnology and computer science were subsequently introduced by the college.
 The college has grown to a student population of more than 32,000.

 Krutika Desai is the Principal of the institute.
 There is a 50% reservation for Gujarati speaking community and the conventional SC/ST/OBC/females reservation as per the government norms.